I know you don’t have time to scroll through dozens of tech sites every morning.

 Fair point.
 Change fatigue is real.

-But I think we’re seeing something bigger here.
+But I think something bigger’s happening here.
 Apps aren’t redesigning for fun.
-They’re adapting to how we actually use them now versus three years ago.
+They’re adapting to how we actually use them now, three years ago, it was completely different.

 Here’s my prediction: Within 18 months, every major social platform will look more like TikTok than the apps we remember.
 The feed as we knew it?
 Gone.